 Benefits of Shared Mailboxes

-Note: to work with these your Office 365 Admin will first have to create the Shared Mailbox and delegate access to the appropriate people… These must be licensed users.
+Note: to work with Shared Mailboxes your Microsoft 365 Admin will first have to create the Shared Mailbox and delegate access to the appropriate licensed users…

 Shared Mailboxes and Security